 The Flying Tiger Airport & Flight Museum in Paris, Texas Current Status

-I was told by a follow photographer that there air craft in the hangers and old War World II fighter plane in one of them (may have been the old Corsair).
-I plan on going back out to photograph the Martin again and if the owners are available speak with them.
+I was told by a follow photographer that there are air craft in the hangers and old War World II fighter plane is in one of them (may have been the old Corsair).
+I plan on going back out to photograph the Martin again and if the owners are available I will try and speak with them.

 About the Images